- Sexual Orientation: a person’s sexual identity in relation to the gender to which they are attracted.

 Sensual attraction which is related to touch and the senses.
 For me it feels like I really REALLY want to give some people a hug.

 And Platonic Attraction, which feels like I want some people to be my new best friend not just casual acquaintances.

 Under “normal” circumstances the forms of attractions should (“in theory”) line up so if you’re heterosexual, you’ll also be heteroromantic, etc… Or if you’re Asexual you’re also aromantic, etc… Which, screw normal, because that is just not how attraction works.
 People don’t fit in one nice neat little box.
 We’re not just pink or blue.
 It’s more like redish or blueish, but then you have purplish, greenish, orangeish and so on.
 You could be “straight” sexually and at the same time be romantically queer.
 Or like me and experience bursts of aesthetic and sensual attraction outside my “normal” lineup.

-Heterosexual/romantic, Homosexual/romantic, and Bisexual/romantic are terms that are based off the normal gender binary.
+Heterosexual/romantic, Homosexual/romantic, and (sometimes) Bisexual/romantic are terms that are based off the normal gender binary.
 Gender is not the same thing as biological sex.
 We’re assigned a gender based on our sex at birth.
-Then you have intersexed individuals, transgendered individuals, and people like me who do not identify with the gender they were assigned at birth.
+Then you have intersexed individuals, transgendered individuals, and people like me who are like, WTF is gender?
 I’m agender, what’s my opposite?
 Everybody who identifies as having gender?

 So, for me it’s not 1 + 1 = 2 it’s more like “…ship A is 100 km West of Ship B and is sailing North at 25 km/hr and Ship B is sailing south at 33 km/hr, at what rate is the distance between the ships changing at 16:00?”
 I’ve only failed Calculus twice now.
 It’s fine…it’s totally fine….ugh.